ignaciomarvinjohn/uetlm/README.md

 <b>Bookcorpus</b><br>
-Once upon a time, but only through a lifetime, is there heaven, absolutely. a month, and a day after its arendale is finished. if he dies, he dies, and may be sacrificed, and he will not be harmed. a week or so ago mishya provided his assistant with her soup, foul spices, and all the horrors he takes.
+Once upon a time, but only through a lifetime, is there heaven, absolutely. a month, and a day after its arendale is finished. if he may be sacrificed, and he will not be harmed. a week or so ago mishya provided his assistant with her soup, foul spices, and all the horrors he takes.
       </div>
     </td>